rapid7/insightconnect-plugins/plugins/ivanti_security_controls/help.md

 # Description

-Ivanti Security Controls is a unified IT management platform used for managing and protecting through Patch Management, Application Control, and Asset Inventory functionality.
+Ivanti Security Controls is a unified IT management platform used for managing and protecting through Patch Management, Application Control, and Asset Inventory functionality

 # Key Features